-Portugal PM set for election win without majority: exit polls
+Portugal's Socialists claim election victory, likely fall short of majority

 Official results will trickle in through the evening.

-The brackets of voting given by the pollsters were quite wide.
+The range of percentages of votes given by the pollsters were quite wide.
 Depending on how close the outcome eventually is, a clear picture could emerge quickly or take days or even weeks.

-At the Socialist party headquarters, supporters stood up cheering as the exit polls were published.
+At the Socialist party (PS) election rally, supporters stood up cheering as the exit polls were published.

+“It’s a great victory for the PS, that’s what has to be underscored.
+The party will seek to have a stable four-year government solution for Portugal,” Mendes, the PS’s deputy secretary general, told supporters.

+The four exit polls put the Socialists in a range of 33.3-40%, and while it was not immediately clear if even the most optimistic scenario could deliver a full majority, it would in any case give them more seats than in the last election, in 2015.

 Post-election negotiations are not expected to be as messy as in neighboring Spain, which still has no government more than five months after elections and is heading for a repeat poll in November.